yanivyacoby/a-guide-to-your-phd/index.md

 2. What does your advisor expect from you in your first year?
 3. How can you be supportive of your peers?

-In this workshop, we will also give you tips and advice that we hope will help you answer the above questions for your personal situations.
+We will then give you tips and advice that we hope will help you answer the above questions for your personal situations.

 **Who is this workshop for?**